Muon $g-2$ with $SU(2)_L$ multiplets

-Although results on the hadron vacuum polarization (HVP), estimated by recent lattice calculations~\cite{Borsanyi:2020mff,Alexandrou:2022amy,Ce:2022kxy}, may weaken the necessity of a new physics effect, it is shown in refs.~\cite{Crivellin:2020zul,deRafael:2020uif,Keshavarzi:2020bfy}~\footnote{The effect in modifying HVP for muon $g-2$ and electroweak precision test is also discussed previously in ref.~\cite{Passera:2008jk}.} that the lattice results implies new tensions with the HVP extracted from $e^+ e^-$ data and the global fits to the electroweak precision observables.
+Although results on the hadron vacuum polarization (HVP), estimated by recent lattice calculations~\cite{Borsanyi:2020mff,Alexandrou:2022amy,Ce:2022kxy}, may weaken the necessity of a new physics effect, it is shown in refs.~\cite{Crivellin:2020zul,deRafael:2020uif,Keshavarzi:2020bfy}~\footnote{The effect in modifying HVP for muon $g-2$ and electroweak precision test are also discussed previously in ref.~\cite{Passera:2008jk}.} that the lattice results imply new tensions with the HVP extracted from $e^+ e^-$ data and the global fits to the electroweak precision observables.
+However, we note that such tensions only occur at large $q^2$ region, while a shift in the $e^+e^-$ hadronic cross section for momentum transfer below 1 GeV (e.g. from $e^+e^- \to \pi^+ \pi^-$) does not give such issue.
+In addition the CMD-3 collaboration \cite{CMD-3:2023alj} released results on the cross section of $e^+ e^- \to \pi^+ \pi^-$ that disagree at the $(2.5-5) \sigma$ level with all previous measurements that weakens deviation of muon $g-2$.
+Thus it is controversial about the origin of the anomaly and further experimental/theoretical explorations are needed.
 If muon $g-2$ suggests new physics, we expect new particles and interactions.
-To explain the sizable muon $g-2$ with natural manner by Yukawa couplings,~\footnote{If one explains it via new gauge sector such as $U(1)_{L_\mu-L_\tau}$, chiral flip is not needed but narrow region as for the gauge coupling and its mass~\cite{Altmannshofer:2014pba}.} we would need one-loop contributions with chiral flip by heavy fermion mass inside a loop diagram~\cite{Lindner:2016bgg, Athron:2021iuf,Guedes:2022cfy}.
+To explain the sizable muon $g-2$ with natural manner by Yukawa couplings,~\footnote{If one explains it via new gauge sector such as $U(1)_{L_\mu-L_\tau}$, chiral flip is not needed but narrow region as for the gauge coupling and its mass~\cite{Altmannshofer:2014pba}.} we would need one-loop contributions with chiral flip by heavy fermion mass inside a loop diagram~\cite{Lindner:2016bgg, Athron:2021iuf,Guedes:2022cfy,Crivellin:2021rbq}.
 Otherwise, the Yukawa couplings would exceed perturbation limit or too light mediator masses are required.